-For the testing period ending March 31, 2015, Chase claimed credit in only one of the four consumer relief types, Modification - Forgiveness/Forbearance.
+For the testing period ending June 30, 2015, Chase claimed credit in only one of the four consumer relief types: Modification - Forgiveness/Forbearance.
 Using an Excel-based sample size calculator and a randomizing software, the HRG selected a statistically valid sample from that testing population.
 In selecting the sample, the HRG used a 99 percent confidence level8 (one-tailed), 2.5 percent estimated error rate and 2 percent margin of error approach (99/2.5/2 approach).
-The total number of loans in the testing population and the number of loans tested in the sample by the HRG are shown in this chart:
+The total number of loans in the testing population and the number of loans tested in the sample by the HRG are shown in this table:

-6 The May 15, 2015, HRG Assertion of 6,671 loans for \$231,269,947 did not include \$208,415 in credit that Chase had claimed on an additional five loans it submitted to the HRG.
-The HRG disallowed the credit for each of these five loans because it determined that a portion of the principal forgiveness or forbearance for which Chase was now seeking credit had been included in previously credited modifications.
-7For more information on the work plan, please see the Monitor's Initial Report.
-8Confidence level is a measure of the reliability of the outcome of a sample.
-A confidence level of 99 percent that the outcome from the testing of the sample is representative of the outcome that would be obtained if the testing had been performed on the entire population.
+The Settlement specifies the credit Chase can claim for First Lien - Forbearance is capped at \$300 million.
+The August 14, 2015, HRG Assertion did not include an additional \$5,170,539 in First Lien - Forbearance Consumer Relief credit claimed by Chase since Chase reached the \$300 million cap during this testing period.
+For more information on the work plan, please see the Monitor's Initial Report.
+Confidence level is a measure of the reliability of the outcome of a sample.
+A confidence level of 99 percent in performing a test on a sample means there is a probability of at least 99 percent that the outcome from the testing of the sample is representative of the outcome that would be obtained if the testing had been performed on the entire population.